jeffreysorgen/golf-club-sensors/implementation.md

 ## Part One: The Accelerometer

-#
-#### Rearrange this page:
-- First part is assembling the device on the stick.
-- Second part is the Arduino IDE.
-- Third, make the monitor show "Ready" state.
-- Finally, because of the clarity of the section so far, that's the end of this page.

-#
 ### Description:
 **The goal is to "turn on" readings when sensor is oriented with clubhead down at the ground.**
 What instrument determines when to begin doing something?